criblio/appscope/website/src/pages/docs/cli-reference.md

   -m, --metricdest string     Set destination for metrics (host:port defaults to tls://)
-      --metricformat string   Set format of metrics output (statsd|ndjson); default is "ndjson" --namespace string      Name of the namespace in which to install; default is "default" -n, --nobreaker             Set Cribl Cribl Stream to not break streams into events --port int              Port to listen on (default 4443) --server                Run Webhook server
+      --metricformat string   Set format of metrics output (statsd|ndjson); default is "ndjson" --namespace string      Name of the namespace in which to install; default is "default" -n, --nobreaker             Set Cribl Stream to not break streams into events --port int              Port to listen on (default 4443) --server                Run Webhook server
       --version string        Version of scope to deploy